From WARP3D's webpage:

 The following versions of WARP3D are available on OSC clusters:

+module spider warp3d to view available modules for a given machine.
 Feel free to contact OSC Help if you need other versions for your work.

 WARP3D is available to all OSC users without restriction.